pgm-2425-itexploration/syllabus/tutorials/cms/shopify.md

 ---
-title: 'Building a Headless CMS with Ruby on Rails
+title: 'Building a Headless CMS with Ruby on Rails'
 synopsis: 'In this tutorial, we will build a headless CMS using Ruby on Rails and Shopify.'
 date: 2024-10-10
 author: